pythonchcharts/ChartSync/README.md

 A little script made by python :)

 Enter your source and destination paths, select any desired instruments and difficulties, and hit Sync.
 The program will begin copying any qualifying charts to the destination directory, mirroring the directory structure present in the source, and excluding any charts that do not meet the filters set by the user.
+Any charts that were removed in the source will be deleted in the destination after syncing.

 ## How to Run